garni-kh/think/README.md

 do a good work a day 2015-07-24 23:33:14 ['no'] --do

-totall search  count  is 1
+total search  count  is 1

-the persent of this search in total is 50.0
+the Percent of this search in total is 50.0

 ok you can now  50%  work done  with find